 The Keystone Manufacturing Company went out of business in 1957.

-What's your Keystone worth?
+What's your Keystone worth in 2021?
 Here are some recently sold items.